Get Winter Ready: Tips for Driving In Snow

-- Check your tyres.
 With the roads becoming icy, it is really important that your tyres are in good shape.
 Make sure to check the tyres (including the spare) before heading off on your journey.
 The thread depth shouldn’t fall below 3mm.
 Ensure the tyre pressure is inflated to the right level before you start any big journeys – you can do this easily at any good petrol station.

-- Be seen.
 Remember to clear snow and ice from your lights before setting off.
 Don’t forget to clear the fog lights and your rear back lights.
 Fog lights can be used with falling snow.
 When clearing the windscreen, use a scraper or de-icer – hot water may crack the glass.

-Staying Safe at Home
+Staying Safe At Home

-- Avoid frozen pipes.
 There are a few simple tips to follow to prevent your pipes from freezing.
 Try and keep the home heating on for as long as possible.
 Open up the attic door to allow some heat rise up to the higher parts of the house.
 Placing a towel on outside taps will also help to prevent any breakages.

-- Stock up on emergency items.
 Having a supply of tinned and non-perishable foods is a good idea.
 If you regularly use medicine, ensure that you have your prescription topped up.

-- Have batteries for torches in the event of a power cut.
 Candles and matches can also be handy – but be careful with open flames.